CabMasterPro User Guide

 Click to Expand

-You can use the Machining Editor to create cutouts.
-In the following example, the Rectangle was used to cutout a door and servery.
+Now we will use the Machining Editor and the Rectangle tool to cutout a door and servery.

 Click to view Wall Properties